tusker-tools/PCF79xx_Tool/README.md

 # PCF79xx_Tool
 This project provides a STM32 based programmer for programming PCF79xx automotive key transponder chips over the custom monitor- and download interface (mdi).
 The PCF79xx_Tool enumerates itself as serial port.
-It can either be controlled by later described commands over a serial terminal, or over a GUI offered by an other github project (which is yet under development)
+It can either be controlled by later described commands over a serial terminal, or over a GUI offered by an other github project (which is yet under development).

+The project base originates from the github project https://github.com/w01230/PCF7953.

-## Supported and tested PCF79xx chips:
+## Supported PCF79xx chips:
-- PCF7945C05 (BMW CAS3 key, 5WK49125)
+- PCF7945C05 (BMW CAS3 key, 5WK49125) --> Tested ok!
 - 26A0700 (BMW CAS3 china key)

 ## Hardware: